Used Car: 2010 Land Rover Range Rover Sport Review

 Other Cars to Consider

-The 2010 Lexus GX offers better reliability and fuel economy ratings than the Range Rover Sport, without sacrificing interior quality or off-road ability.
+The 2010 Lexus GX offers better fuel economy ratings than the Range Rover Sport, without sacrificing interior quality or off-road ability.
 The GX’s on-road ride isn’t as good as the Range Rover Sport’s, but its cabin is beautifully-made and its navigation system is easy to use.
-In combination with its available third row, its gas mileage and dependability may make the GX a better choice than the Range Rover Sport.
+In combination with its available third row, its gas mileage may make the GX a better choice than the Range Rover Sport.